varuni-rao/Generative-AI/Conversation-Sentiment/README.md

 ## Project link:
 https://speech-sentiment-analyzer.ue.r.appspot.com

+Note to a potential employer: This site is not live right now.
+I will pay and make it online when a potential job opportunity is available to me.

 ## How I aproached the project:
 I decided to develop the app locally and then deploy it to the cloud services.
 I decided to go with Google App Engine due to its scalability and easy no-code approach to setup.
 I first split the project into 4 steps.
 1) First, I created the html pages for uploading the audio file, for displaying the results and a third one for error handling.
 Next, I ensured that I was able to successfully upload the audio file to an upload folder